drush-ops/drush/README.txt

 Drush can be extended to run your own commands.
 Writing a Drush command is no harder than writing simple Drupal modules, since they both follow the same structure.

-See sandwich.drush.inc for light details on the internals of a Drush command file.
+See examples/sandwich.drush.inc for light details on the internals of a Drush command file.
 Otherwise, the core commands in Drush are good models for your own commands.

 You can put your Drush command file in a number of places: